 1 can (19 ounce) + ½ can (19 ounce) – or – 1 smaller can red enchilada sauce

 1 cup shredded cheddar cheese

-Pre-heat oven to 350 F. Spray a 13×9 pan with non-stick cooking spray, then pour a thin layer of enchilada sauce in the bottom.
+Preheat oven to 350 Fahrenheit.
+Spray a 13×9 pan with non-stick cooking spray, then pour a thin layer of enchilada sauce in the bottom.
 Set aside.
-Brown the ground beef and drain off excess fat.
+Brown the ground beef and drain off the excess fat.
 Stir in the green chilies and cook 2 minutes more.
 Stir in the enchilada sauce and bring to a simmer.
 Remove from the heat.
 Add a layer of tortillas to the bottom of the 13×9 pan.
 Top with some of the meat sauce.
 Add another layer of tortillas.
 Continue with remaining tortillas and top with sauce.
 Bake for 30 minutes, then add the shredded cheddar.
 Bake an additional 10 minutes.
-Allow to cook 5 minutes before serving.
+Allow to cool for 5 minutes before serving.

 My son, Vincent, often hesitates before trying new foods, but not this time.
 It looked enough like the lasagna he knows and loves that he started eating as soon as I put the plate in front of him.
 My father-in-law told me it tasted just like every other time they’d eaten it.
 Since it’s a family favorite, that is exactly what I’d hoped to achieve.
 I enjoyed the recipe as well and I was surprised that the layered tortillas did take on a very lasagna-like texture.
 Moreover, if you’re a left-overs for lunch kind of person like I am, this is tasty when re-heated.